-READ MOREFive ways to help your elderly Mum or Dad add more physical activity to their week
+READ MOREFour ways Aussie seniors can add more physical activity to their week

 It’s no secret that exercise is a key part of maintaining one’s physical function.
 Staying active, at any age, has been well proven to provide numerous health benefits, from reducing your risk of heart disease, to improving your mood.
 Older adults should aim for 30 minutes of moderate intensity physical activity on most days of […]